joshubah93/Market-Analysis-of-a-DVD-rental-store/01. Data exploration/README.md

 ## 1.5.
-Exploratory analysis of film table
+Exploratory analysis of language table

+Lets go ahead and explore the languages used in the movies, and also explore how many unique languages in the database

 ```
 SELECT *